-- You can load your customized error page either onto an external HTTP(S)-server or as the Public Spot Login page (\ .html, \ .htm) into the memory of the device.
-Further information about uploading your own templates and sample files are available on the Internet in the LANCOM - Further information about uploading your own templates and sample files are available on the Internet in the LANCOI Support Knowledgebase under Implementing your own websites for the LANCOM Public Spot option.
+You can load your customized error page either onto an external HTTP(S)-server or as the Public Spot - Login page ( .html, .htm) into the memory of the device.

+Further information about uploading your own templates and sample files are available on the Internet in the LANCOM Support Knowledgebase under Implementing your own websites for the LANCOM Public Spot option.

-2. Open the device configuration dialog in LANconfig, navigate to the Public Spot > Server dialog and select Page table > Login.
+Open the device configuration dialog in LANconfig, navigate to the Public Spot > Server dialog and select Page table > Login.